-Several factors contribute to gum disease, and each cause can be corrected and controlled.
-These include poor oral hygiene, which can be corrected with twice daily brushing and once daily flossing and regular dental cleanings; organic imbalances in the mouth due to hormone changes (menopause, pregnancy); and medical conditions like diabetes or kidney disease, which are associated with gum disease.
+Several factors contribute to gum disease, and most causes can be corrected to help control the condition.
+These include poor oral hygiene, which can be corrected with twice daily brushing, once daily flossing, and regular dental cleanings; organic imbalances in the mouth due to hormone changes (menopause, pregnancy); and medical conditions like diabetes or kidney disease, which are associated with gum disease.

-Certain medications, such as antidepressants and anti-hypertensives, reduce salivary flow and are known to contribute to gum disease.
-Additionally, clenching and teeth grinding habits that impact the gum tissue also may lead to gum disease.
+Certain medications, such as antidepressants and anti-hypertensives, reduce salivary flow and may contribute to gum disease.
+Additionally, clenching and teeth grinding habits that stress the supporting gum tissue also may lead to gum disease.

 Gum Disease Treatment Options

-Treatments vary based on the severity of the condition and the person.
-Your dentist will perform a thorough examination to determine how extensive your gum disease is, then develop an appropriate treatment plan.
+Treatments vary based on the severity of the condition and the patient’s unique history.
+Your dentist will perform a thorough examination to determine the extent of the condition before developing an appropriate treatment plan.

-Most gum disease treatments begin with a professional cleaning to remove calculus (tartar) from the teeth and below the gum line.
+Most gum disease treatments begin with a professional cleaning to remove bacterial calculus (tartar) from the teeth and below the gum line.
 More intensive cleaning, such as deep scaling and root planing in the gum pockets, may be required.
-Dentists also may administer local antibiotic treatments directly into the gum pockets, as well as prescribe a medicated mouthwash.
+Dentists may administer local antibiotic treatments directly into the gum pockets or prescribe a medicated mouthwash.

-The most severe forms of gum disease may require treatment with tissue regeneration (using membranes to help re-grow bone and gum tissue), surgery to eliminate the gum pockets and remove gum infections, and laser treatments to reduce the size of gum pockets.
-Treatment costs vary based on several factors, including the extent of treatment and what type of dentist provides the services (general dentist or periodontist), and dental insurance coverage.
+The most severe forms of gum disease may require treatment with tissue regeneration (using membranes to help re-grow bone and gum tissue), surgery to eliminate the gum pockets and remove gum infections, and laser treatments to reduce the depth of gum pockets.
+Treatment costs vary based on several factors, including the extent of treatment and what type of dentist provides the services (general dentist or periodontist).